Lexington High School (Massachusetts): Debate

 Lexington High School has a debate program consisting of three divisions: Lincoln–Douglas, Policy, and Public Forum, all taught as elective courses.
 LHS has won all three major divisions at the Tournament of Champions (TOC).
 It has also had winners or runners-up at National Catholic Forensic League, National Debate Coaches Association, and National Speech and Debate Association.
 As of 2019, Lexington's debate team has won both the Policy division and the Sweepstakes Award at the State Championship for the last 45 years.

 Lexington won the Policy division at the TOC in 1994.
 A Lexington team won the TOC in the Public Forum division in 2007.
 Lexington won the Lincoln-Douglas debate division at the TOC in 2012.
 In 2020, Lexington again won the TOC in Lincoln-Douglas.
 Lexington has won top speakers awards at the NDCA in Lincoln-Douglas (2012) and Public Forum (2017), and at the TOC in Policy (1986, 1995).

 The Director of Debate at Lexington High School is Sheryl Kaczmarek.
 In 2022, she was inducted into the Tournament of Champions hall of fame.

-The Lexington Winter Invitational Tournament

-The team annually hosts the Lexington Winter Invitational Tournament, nicknamed "Big Lex," with the categories of Public Forum, Policy, and Lincoln-Douglas.
-The event is a Tournament of Champions qualifier at the quarterfinal level and drew 1000 debaters in 2014 from as far away as California.